-“Calian SED provided a complete turnkey solution, installing a fully-operational system on time and on budget that met or exceeded all our requirements.
+“Calian, Advanced Technologies provided a complete turnkey solution, installing a fully-operational system on time and on budget that met or exceeded all our requirements.
 Today the system continues to provide the reliable service we demand to keep our customers satisfied.
-As our network expands and new services are added, we keep going back to Calian SED for management system solutions.
-We are confident that Calian SED will continue to provide the performance we need.”
+As our network expands and new services are added, we keep going back to Calian, Advanced Technologies for management system solutions.
+We are confident that Calian, Advanced Technologies will continue to provide the performance we need.”

 We have first-hand experience in designing, building, and integrating purpose-built resource management systems for satellite communications.

 These systems are designed to maximize the usage of limited satellite and network resources while maintaining quality of service requirements.

 Typically, integrated into the gateway or central operations center of a communications service provider, these highly-available software systems provide real-time management of network resources at the global, national, and gateway basis.
 We have proven system designs, extensive domain knowledge, and custom software frameworks upon which to implement solutions.

 Designed and built by Calian, Advanced Technologies, the Global Resource Manager (GRM) is a real-time software system that dynamically manages the payload resources of the Inmarsat-4 satellites.
 Interfacing with the Inmarsat-4 network and satellite ground control systems, the GRM selects, prioritizes, and establishes communication channels on the satellite in response to traffic demand on a 3G-based BGAN network.